-By 1838, he had made his way to Fort Hall, Idaho where he joined a number of veteran trappers, including Old Bill Williams, who trapped successfully along the rivers in Idaho.
-At the trappers’ rendezvous at Daniel, Wyoming in the spring of 1839, he met more trappers and for the next two years wandered through western Colorado, Utah, and Nevada covering some 2,000 miles.
+By 1838, he had made his way to Fort Hall, Idaho, where he joined several veteran trappers, including Old Bill Williams, who trapped successfully along the rivers in Idaho.
+During the trappers’ rendezvous at Daniel, Wyoming in the spring of 1839, he met more trappers and wandered through western Colorado, Utah, and Nevada for the next two years, covering some 2,000 miles.

-For the next two years, the couple lived at El Pueblo trading with Indians, Anglos, and Mexicans.
-In 1844, Simpson, along with Joe Doyle and Alexander Barclay built another trading post at Hardscrabble, Colorado about 23 miles west of El Pueblo.
-There, George and his wife Juana would have their first child, named Maria Isabel, who was born on June 2, 1844.
-A short time later, the Simpson family traveled to Taos, New Mexico, where the child was baptized and the couple were “properly married” in a church.
+The couple lived at El Pueblo for the next two years, trading with Indians, Anglos, and Mexicans.
+In 1844, Simpson, Joe Doyle, and Alexander Barclay built another trading post at Hardscrabble, Colorado, about 23 miles west of El Pueblo.
+There, George and his wife Juana would have their first child, Maria Isabel, born on June 2, 1844.
+A short time later, the Simpson family traveled to Taos, New Mexico, where the child was baptized, and the couple was “properly married” in a church.
 During his time at Hardscrabble, he and his family made regular trips back to El Pueblo.
-Hardscrabble went bust by 1848 and Simpson moved his family to Pueblo.
+Hardscrabble went bust by 1848, and Simpson moved his family to Pueblo.

-Next, he was lured by gold and spent the years of 1850 and 1852 in California before returning to Pueblo to be reunited with his family.
+Next, he was lured by gold and spent 1850 and 1852 in California before returning to Pueblo to be reunited with his family.
 Upon his return, he was attached to several military units in the Taos area as a guide.
 He also may have acted as an interpreter and hunter.

 George and his wife Juana had another child named Marina Jennie Simpson on July 18, 1860.

 Throughout his years as a trapper and trader, George Simpson was plagued by a lack of discipline, weak will, and alcohol dependency, which sometimes made him abusive.
 There were times when some considered him a “loafer.”
-However, over the years, Simpson was an adventurer, farmer, rancher, shopkeeper, civic leader, and poet and by the time of his death, he had grown much since his days as a mountain man.
+However, over the years, Simpson was an adventurer, farmer, rancher, shopkeeper, civic leader, and poet, and by the time of his death, he had grown much since his days as a mountain man.